cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

             port: { get_property: [SELF, port] }
 {{< /gsHighlight >}}

-In the previous example, get_property was used for specifying security group's rule port as the web_server node's port.
-In addition, get_property was used for passing the web_server's port property as an input to the configure operation.
+In the example, get_property is used for specifying a security group's rule port as the web_server node's port.
+In addition, get_property is used for passing the web_server's port property as an input to the configure operation.
 The keyword `SELF` is used for specifying that the referenced property belongs to the current node.
-In this case, using `web_server` instead of `SELF` will provide the same outcome.
+In this case, using `web_server` instead of `SELF` provides the same outcome.

 <br>
 ### *get_property* in relationship interface operation inputs: